Coronavirus: Olympics could be held any time in 2020 - Japan Olympic Minister

 The Olympics have been canceled only three times, all during wartime.

-Tokyo organizers on Tuesday were forced to call off a Paralympic wheelchair rugby test event following suggestions from Prime Minister Shizo Abe to hold down large crowd events for several weeks.
+Tokyo organisers this week were forced to call off a Paralympic wheelchair rugby test event following suggestions from Prime Minister Shizo Abe to hold down large crowd events for several weeks.

 Japan's professional baseball league is playing preseason games in stadiums without fans, and the soccer J-League has suspended play until March 18.
 The famous Tokyo Marathon was held on Sunday with only a few hundred elite runners, instead of a public party for 30,000 participants.